 Just like many other countries in the region, Islam is the official religion of Qatar.
-The majority of the population is Sunni; however, there is also a small sect of Shia Muslims.
-There are a variety of holidays in Qatar, but the most popular are the religious ones: Id al Adha and Id al Fitr.
-There are also significant numbers of Christians, Hindus, Buddhists and Baha’is.
-These people are allowed to practice their religion, as long as, they follow the laws of Qatar and the dress modestly.
+The majority of the population is Sunni; however, there is also a small population of Shia Muslims.
+A variety of holidays are observed in Qatar, but the most popular are the religious ones: Eid al Adha and Eid al Fitr.
+There are also significant numbers of Christians, Hindus, Buddhists and Baha’is who are allowed to practice their religion as long as they follow the laws of Qatar and they dress modestly.
 Those adhering to other faiths are also not allowed to proselytize and they may face some restrictions on public worship.

 The cultural hub of Qatar is in Doha, its capital.
-Qatar has a unique culture that has been influenced by the other cultures within its proximity, as well as by the high number of foreign workers residing within its borders.
+Qatar has a unique culture that has been influenced by the multitude of societies and people that have passed through on trade routes, as well as by the high number of foreign workers residing within its borders.
 Food, art and music have been influenced by India and Iran, while clothing and behavioral customs are still strongly linked to Islam.

 Popular art forms in Qatar include printing, pottery, sculpting, lace-making, jewelry making, calligraphy, drawing, painting and in recent years, photography.
 These art forms are influenced by Bedouin culture and Islam.
 Qatar recently built a Museum of Islamic Art.
 The museum houses a collection of art from many Middle Eastern countries in the hopes of preserving diverse varieties of Islamic art for posterity.
 The Qatar Museum Authority calls it “a museum for the world.”

-The music of Qatar is highly influenced by Bedouin culture.
-Lyrics are typically Bedouin poetry and the music is played using Bedouing instruments.
-Khaliji is a type of traditional Bedouin music and one of the most popular types of music in Qatar.
-It is played using the Oud and Tabl drum.
-In addition to Khaliji being a popular form of music, there is also a popular dance that is performed to Khaliji.
+The music of Qatar is highly influenced by its Bedouin and seafaring past as can be found across the Gulf states.
+Lyrics are typically Bedouin poetry and the music is played using Bedouin instruments such as the oud and tabl drum.
+Sawt and Khaliji are types of traditional Bedouin music and among the most popular types of music in Qatar.